 Municpal consumer debt and poor financial management

 While more households have access to piped water than in 2002, there has been a steady decline in the number of households that pay for this piped water.
-Midway through 2018, non-payment amounted to R143.2 billion.
 This significantly influences the ability of local government to do its job.
-This is exacerbated by irregular municipal expenditure.
-In turn, municipalities owe R13.1 billion to water boards and the Department of Water & Sanitation.
+In turn, as of 31 December 2022, water boards were owed R16.1 billion due to the non-payment by municipalities’ clients (SA News, 2023).

 Poor financial audits against municipalities highlight serious governance and accountability issues in local government.
 Little meaningful action is taken against officials for non-compliance with supply chain management procedures.